The GDPR child's age of consent for data processing across the EU – one year later (July 2019)

 - Ingrida Milkaite and Eva Lievens, Ghent University

 Article 8 of the General Data Protection Regulation (GDPR) contains specific requirements regarding consent for the processing of personal data of children.
-The general rule provides for a parental consent requirement for all youth under 16 years old in situations where information society services are offered directly to them, and consent is the legitimation ground that is relied upon.1 However, Member States may choose to deviate and decide to lower the age threshold to 15, 14, or 13 years.
-In preparation for the implementation of the GDPR, national (draft) implementation acts, national consultations or guidance by Data Protection Authorities (DPAs) have been published across the EU.
-Although still in quite some countries no final decisions have been taken, our research into national approaches, based on official and public documents, shows that the implementation of article 8 is fragmented across the EU.
+The general rule provides for a parental consent requirement for all youth under 16 years old in situations where information society services are offered directly to them, and consent is the lawful ground on the basis of which the data is processed.1 However, Member States may choose to deviate and decide to lower this age threshold to 15, 14, or 13 years.
+Over the course of the past few years, national (draft) implementation acts, national consultations or guidance by Data Protection Authorities (DPAs) have been published across the EU.
+Our research into different national approaches, based on official and public documents, shows that the implementation of article 8 GDPR is not only fragmented across the EU, but also that certain governments changed their minds along the way.